yelim117/Microhap-DADA2/README.md

 ## FASTQ File Preparation
+- This pipeline is designed to use **forward reads** generated from MiSeq, which provides high sequencing quality.
+  **Paired-end reads merged into a single FASTQ file are not recommended** due to potential quality issues in reverse reads.
 - At least **two FASTQ files** are required to run the **DADA2-MiSeq_SE.r**.
 - The FASTQ files should be generated from the **same batch of sequencing** to ensure consistent error modeling and quality control.
 - Make sure to modify the path in the script to reflect the actual path of your FASTQ files